Vatta's War: Engaging the Enemy

-In the rigidly formal Moscoe Confederation, gross discourtesy carries the death penalty.
-Ky delivers medical supplies to the planet Cascadia and waits for Stella to arrive, but before she does, Captain Furman appears and declares that Ky cannot be the real Kylara Vatta, whom he knows to be dead, and must be an impostor planted by Osman.
+Ky delivers medical supplies to the planet Cascadia, the center of the rigidly formal Moscoe Confederation where gross discourtesy carries the death penalty, and waits for Stella to arrive, but before she does, Captain Furman appears and declares that Ky cannot be the real Kylara Vatta, whom he knows to be dead, and must be an impostor planted by Osman.
 The Cascadian government secures the Fair Kaleen to prevent it from leaving until Furman docks at the station and his claim can be formally adjudicated.
 Once Stella arrives in system, she is shocked to hear Furman's accusations, but still angry with Ky for leaving her behind and plotting a wild war rather than the rebuilding of the Vatta business empire.
-While she is on course for Cascadia, both she and Ky independently uncover evidence that Furman has been in secret, and illegal, cooperation with Osman for years.
+While she is on course for Cascadia, both she and Ky independently uncover evidence that Furman has been secretly cooperating with Osman for years.
 At the trial genetic testing of Stella, Toby, Ky, and a tissue sample from Osman reveals that Ky is not Osman's daughter (as Furman had alleged) — but that Stella is.
 The court concludes that there is no evidence that Ky has falsified her identity.
 Furman explodes in anger cursing both Ky and the court and is arrested for making mortal insults.
 Ky takes possession of the Katrine Lamont and manages to convince Stella that she is the one who needs to run Vatta Enterprises while Ky focuses on organizing effective resistance to the pirate threat.

 Argelos arrives to tell Ky that Petrea Andreson, a Bissonet privateer, is organizing a force to attempt to retake that system.
 Ky, in her newly renamed Vanguard, agrees to join her.
 During their training, however, they are betrayed and attacked.
 Andreson and her ally Battersea are killed, but Ky manages to organize Argelos and Pettygrew, another Bissonet privateer, into an effective resistance, and they escape.